Effective motives with and without transfers in characteristic $p$: The equivalence between motives with and without transfers

 \begin{lemma} Let $B$ be a normal variety over $K$ and let $f\colon X\ra Y$ be a composition of $\Frob$-coverings and $\et$-coverings in $\RigNor/B$.
 The functor $\LL f^*\colon\RigDA^{\eff}_{\Frobet}(Y^{\Perf} )\ra\RigDA^{\eff}_{\Frobet}(X^{\Perf} )$ is conservative. \end{lemma}

 \begin{proof} If $f$ is a $\Frob$-cover, then $\LL f^*$ is an equivalence by Proposition \ref{quillenpairs}.
 We are left to prove the claim in case $f$ is an $\et$-covering.
-In this case, we can use the proof of \cite[Lemma 3.4]{ayoub-etale}. \end{proof}
+In this case, we can use the proof of the analogous statement in algebraic geometry \cite[Lemma 3.4]{ayoub-etale}. \end{proof}

 \begin{lemma} Let $e\colon X'\ra X$ be a finite morphism of normal varieties over $K$ and let $G$ be a finite group acting on $\R e_*\LL e^*$.
 There exists a subfunctor $(\R e_*\LL e^*)^G$ of $\R e_*\LL e^*$ such that for all $M$, $N$ in $\RigDA^{\eff}_{\Frobet}(X^{\Perf} )$ one has